-The Democratic victories we saw last November and December were so inspiring, and now progressives across the country are deciding to run for office to flip seats and take on Republicans in 2018.
+Recent Democratic victories have inspired progressives across the country to run for office.
 It’s incredibly exciting, but also requires a well thought out plan.
-Launching a campaign is a huge decision, and you need to be prepared to ensure your campaign has a strong start.
+Launching a campaign is a huge decision and you need to be prepared to ensure your campaign has a strong start.

 Your launch day should be one of the biggest fundraising and outreach days of your campaign.
 Yet time after time we see lackluster launches and campaigns struggling to capitalize on the energy from the day.

-If we want to win even bigger in 2018, Democratic and progressive campaigns need to start with a strong foundation, and that starts with preparing before launch day.
+If we want to win even bigger this cycle, Democratic and progressive campaigns need to start with a strong foundation, and that starts with preparing before launch day.